 We are forced to try some of our food storage, like powdered milk.
 I always get a case of vanilla soy milk from Costco, but some of my kids actually like the Morning Moo’s brand of powdered milk better than soy.
 A few years ago we branched out and tried TVP (textured vegetable protein).
 We actually love TVP ‘cause it’s really easy and fast to prepare!
 I always have some on hand to use throughout the year and it tastes pretty good!
 We use the taco meat and sausage, often to add to our spaghetti sauce.
-It also costs less than real meat, so it’s a total win- win- win!
+It also costs less than real meat, so it’s a total win-win-win!

 Buying food in bulk helps on a time/money-saving level anyway!

 While buying twelve ketchup bottles at the same time seems a little extreme- our family goes through it long before it expires!
 (My husband would marry ketchup if he could).
 If the price is good on an item- pick up as much as you can!
-Since Walmart discontinued their ad-matching program, I have enjoyed shopping case-lot sales at other stores!
+Since Walmart discontinued its ad-matching program, I have enjoyed shopping case-lot sales at other stores!

 I find that it’s better to be ahead of the pantry-game anyway, and so when I’m reaching for my last bottle of unopened jam (or insert your often-used item here:_______), that’s when I need to purchase more, not when we’re almost out of the bottle in the fridge!
-If you have the space, you might as well pick up as many as you’ll use before the expiration!
+If you have space, you might as well pick up as many as you’ll use before the expiration!

 I’m way more resourceful with what’s in my fridge.
 By the end of the month, it’s super-easy to deep clean, right before we’re gonna need the space for Thanksgiving!
-With de-cluttering being all the rage– a no-spend month really allows us to use up what we have, not be so wasteful, and adds more breathing room to the whole house.
+With de-cluttering being all the rage– a no-spend month really allows us to use up what we have, not be so wasteful and adds more breathing room to the whole house.
 Less is more!

 It’s better for Mother Earth.

 Remember when I mentioned the non-profit movement and website that was trending a little bit in 2011/2012?
 Their philosophy behind the movement was to combat the commercialism and wastefulness that damages our minds and pollutes our earth.
 From their site: “At a certain point, the exponential growth of the economy will hit the real limits of our planet, at which point exponential growth (or growth at all) will be impossible.
 There are things we can do to make the economy more efficient, and squeeze a little bit more out of the same resources, but even that has limits.”
-In a no-buy month, we are using less peak oil and less greenhouse gasses contribute to global warming.
+In a no-buy month, we are using less peak oil and fewer greenhouse gasses contribute to global warming.
 Added bonus, right?

 We save all that money!